LASHITCHOPRA/LASHITCHOPRA/README.md

 - I am a Intermidate programer.
 My skillset contains CSS, Java Script, Html, Python and basics of Dart, C and C++.
 I work with Vs Code and Android Studio.
 I am a web and basic app developer.
 - My Goal is to learn Dart, PHP , C++, C and EJS.
-- I'm currently working on Dart for making a notes app and I'm also looking for some Web Development Competitions
+- I'm currently working on Dart for making a notes app and I'm also looking for some Web Development Competitions.
 ## Bye, have a nice day.